Broadcom promises on security, Qualcomm revamps board

 “Broadcom will not sell any critical national security assets to any foreign companies,” the letter said.
 “Of course, any dispositions of assets to foreign buyers would be themselves subject to CFIUS review.”

-Reporting by Arjun Panchadar and Munsif Vengattil in Bengaluru; Editing by Saumyadeb Chakrabarty and Patrick Graham
+Reporting by Arjun Panchadar and Munsif Vengattil in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta